kordless/dev-machine/README.md

 $ vagrant plugin install vagrant-hostmanager
 ```

-### Start the Controller Node
+### Start the Management Node
-The controller node is started via `vagrant` by doing the following:
+The management node is started via `vagrant` by doing the following:

 ```
 $ cd dev-machine